Brew Guides

 • Start with a coarse grind

-• Add ground coffee to the carafe to taste/strength
+• Add ground coffee to the bottom of the french press to taste/strength preference

 • Break crust with a spoon